 Christmas is the time of year when it’s easy to spend more than you can afford and, if you have kids, it’s tempting to buy them everything on their Christmas lists.
 This means that many of us find it a struggle to make ends meet at the start of a new year.
 Budgeting at Christmas has little appeal when there’s so much fun to be had but it really can make all the difference to how you start the new year.

-These are just common sense, but here is a reminder of some simple things you can do to avoid emptying your wallet and maxing out your credit cards.
+Some of the following tips are just common sense, but in the holiday craze, it can be hard to remember everything.
+So here is a reminder of some simple things you can do when shopping to avoid emptying your wallet or maxing out your credit card.

 Write a List and Stick to it